k21971/EvilHack/doc/evilhack-changelog.md

 - Git info formatting in dumplog
 - Show spells known in the dumplog (text and html).
 - Show play time/wallclock time in the dumplog (text and html)
+- Fix: cavepersons/priests could still have certain weapon skills unrestricted that shouldn't have been